- Services & Solutions

 - BA, anthropology, Connecticut College

-- Senior Research Scientist, SRI International, Menlo Park, CA (2012-present)
+- Principal Research Scientist, SRI International, Menlo Park, CA (2012-present)

 - Research Consultant, Stanford University, Graduate School of Education, Stanford, CA (2012-2015)